webnailed/property-search/README.md

 ## Thoughts on the test

 Test covered a large breadth of front end skills and in that respect was well drafted.
-The test was a little longer than i have seen - I spent around 9 hours on it - but I enjoyed it mostly.
-The BDD features made it the requirements explain themselves.
+The BDD features made the requirements explain themselves.
+I personally found the test was a little longer than i have seen - I spent around 9 hours on it - but I enjoyed it mostly.